 In last week's blog post about professional AC maintenance, I mentioned at the end to beware of those super-discounted pre-paid coupons for AC tune-ups.
 If you don't know what I'm talking about, check out Amazon Daily Deals, Groupon, Sweetjack, or google "Daily Deals".

-More out of curiosity than anything else, I purchased a pre-paid coupon for an AC tune-up for less than $30.
+More out of curiosity than anything else, I purchased a pre-paid coupon for a $29 AC tune-up.
 I didn't expect much, and it turns out I was right not to.
 I had this done about a month ago when it was still too cool outside to need to use my air conditioner.

 Scheduling the appointment was easy, and the tech arrived on time.
 He was professionally dressed, wore booties when inside the house, and was very courteous.
 I'm pretty sure he was also a rookie; when my wife let him in to the house he asked her "What brings you in today?"